AvinZarlez/processing-vscode/README.md

 Opens this documentation.

+By default uses processing.org's documentation.
+Can change to p5js's if preferred using the `processing.docs` setting.

 ### Command: Open Documentation for Selection

 Use the pallet command "Processing: Open Documentation for Selection" to open the processing documentation for the current selection.

+By default uses processing.org's documentation.
+Can change to p5js's if preferred using the `processing.docs` setting.

 ### Command: Search Processing Website

 Use the pallet command "Processing: Search Processing Website" to quickly search whatever you want on the processing website.

+By default uses processing.org's documentation.
+Can change to p5js's if preferred using the `processing.docs` setting.

 ## Requirements